 - Positioned primarily for driving in urban environments, with a range that is appropriate for shorter commutes.
 Honda is targeting urban commuter that drive up to 30 miles a day.

-- Built on a dedicated platform , with rear-wheel drive.
-A smaller EV battery pack (35.5 kWh) to keep weight down.
+- Built on a dedicated platform, with rear-wheel drive.
+A smaller lithium-ion EV battery pack (35.5 kWh) to keep weight down.
 The battery is liquid-cooled to maximise performance in all weather conditions.

-- The Honda e can be reserved online with a refundable deposit of £800 (five colours).
-As of July 2019, the company had received up to 9,000 reservations (31,000 to include Europe)
+- The Honda e can be reserved online with a refundable deposit of £800 (five colours to include, steel metallic, charge yellow, white pearl, blue metallic, black pearl).